Python

 We recommend using Python from within Anaconda or Miniconda, rather than running Python standalone.

-To start using Anaconda, simply load its module.
+To start using Anaconda or Miniconda, simply load its module.

 module load anaconda3 # or miniconda3